drcipri/OnTime/ReadMe.md

 ###  IMPORTANT NOTE
   -	I am currently studying ASP.NET and this project is not finished yet.
 The project still need improvements and i plan to add a lot of new features.
   - The UNIT TESTS for this project can be found [HERE](https://github.com/drcipri/OnTime.Tests).
-However UNIT TESTS are currently incomplete.
-As i said before, i am currently studying
-  ASP.NET , and to properly test some of the features of this project i need a deep knowledge of what is going on behind the scenes.
   - I am open to any feedback, bad or good because this is what will make me a better developer.
   - I will explain in detail each class and all the features i have currently added.I will not explain ASP.NET files.